athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Twins of Rowan.md

-Twins of rowan are among the most powerful elementals on the Plane of Wood, specially crafted to patrol a wide range of wilderness and maintain the plane’s carefully constructed order.
+Twins of rowan are among the most powerful elementals on the Plane of Wood, specially crafted to patrol a wide range of wilderness and maintain the plane's carefully constructed order.
 Despite having two heads and torsos, each twins of rowan is a singular creature; like all wood elementals, their true consciousness is not in their heads but in the roots, and their true body is the trunk of the tree, not the extended limbs.